Index

 string none

-config Configuration type passed to the build and install steps, as --config <?>.
+config Configuration type passed to the build step, as --config <?>.
 You can specify either a single string, or a list of strings.
-If a multi-config generator is used, all configurations in this list will be included in the package.
+If a multi-config generator is used, all configurations in this list will be built.

 For example: config = ["Debug", "Release"]